adwuard/adwuard.github.io/_posts/2022-08-12-guide-to-audio-testing-and-standards.md

 ---
-title: "Comprehensive Guide to Audio Testing, Automation, and Standards"
+title: "A Guide to Audio Testing, Automation, and Standards"
 excerpt: "Discover essential tips, tools, and industry standards for testing audio/speech systems and evaluating speech quality.
 Based on my experience with speech audio hardware products, this guide provides valuable insights into overcoming common challenges in audio testing and automation."
 date: 2022-08-12
 comments: true